neirocca sound-first music theory

 9. Quick Reference

-Every chord in a key does a job.
-Music theory categorizes these jobs into three groups — called chord functions:
+Every chord in a key has a job to do.
+Some sound settled, some sound like they’re heading somewhere, and some sound like they urgently need to go home.
+Music theory sorts those jobs into three groups called chord functions:

 Tonic (T) — The “Home” Feeling